Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

-As seen in Table~\ref{tab:BF}, the best-fit for the combined analysis has $\delta_{\rm CP}$ different than zero and the NSI phase.
-It is then natural to ask how sensitive are the experiments to claim that CP is violated in the leptonic sector.
-In Figure~\ref{fig:combined_eps_phi}, we show the allowed regions with 68 and 90 \% C.L. in the parameter space of phases for normal ordering.
+As seen in Table~(\ref{tab:BF}), the best-fit for the combined analysis \ac{for NO} has $\delta_{\rm CP}$ \ac{and the \ac{CC-}NSI phase} different than zero.
+It is then natural to ask how sensitive the experiments are to claim that CP is violated in the leptonic sector.
+In Figure~\ref{fig:combined_eps_phi}, we show the allowed regions with 68 and 90 \% C.L. in the parameter space of phases for \ac{NO}.
 The left (right) panel corresponds to the parameter space $\delta_{\rm CP} \ {\rm vs.}\ \phi_{e\mu}$ ($\delta_{\rm CP} \ {\rm vs.}\ \phi_{\mu e}$).
 As anticipated from Eq.~\eqref{eq:prob_dominante}, for $|\epsilon_{\mu e}|\sim \mathcal{O}(10^{-3})$ the conversion probability has a dependence on the phase difference $\delta_{\rm CP}-\phi_{\mu e}$, which explains the tendency seen on right panel of Figure~\ref{fig:combined_eps_phi}.
 For $\epsilon_{e \mu}$, the left panel of Figure~\ref{fig:combined_eps_phi}, there is a dependence on the sum of phases, which is now much more evident.
-We should emphasize again that $\epsilon_{e \mu}$ modifies the survival probability, which, in the standard case, does not induce any CP violation.
-Once the NSI in production is taken into account, it is possible to observe CP violation in the scenario $\epsilon_{e\mu}$ at 90 \% C.L. for the standard phase $\delta_{\rm CP}$ but also for the sum $\delta_{\rm CP} + \phi_{e \mu}$.
-For the other scenario, it is not possible to claim CP violation on the leptonic sector at 90 \% C.L., only at 68 \% C.L.
+Although the best-fit for $\phi_{X}$, $\delta_{\rm CP}$, $\delta_{\rm CP}\pm \phi_{X}$ are all different than 0 (or 2$\pi$), the present data combining T2K and NO$\nu$A is not enough to claim leptonic CP violation in the presence of \ac{CC-}NSI at 1$\sigma$ C.L. or higher.